 It is, but there's something unique about each country that is part of ILP's Humanitarian program and that's the same for Costa Rica.

 Your students will come from a variety of backgrounds, but they typically fall somewhere in lower economic situations, with a few in middle economic situations ... they aren't all from impoverished means (like in our Haiti, Nicaragua and Dominican Republic programs) but they aren't wealthy either.

 ILP has programs with varying costs and types of service.
 Compare programs here to see which one is right for you.

 Where can I learn more?

 Visit our country page to learn all about our new programs here as well as our other country options.

 Or...if you're ready, apply now!

 Hurry, hurry!
-ILP operates on a first-come-first-serve basis, so if you are excited to volunteer in Costa Rica or Nicaragua it is best to apply as soon as possible.
-Remember, our first group is leaving in about a month so apply today let's help you get ready to go live your best life completing a semester abroad in Central America.
+ILP operates on a first-come-first-serve basis, so if you are excited to volunteer in Costa Rica or Nicaragua it is best to apply as soon as possible ... we're thinking you should apply today so we can help you get ready to go live your best life completing a semester abroad in Central America.